 The serial interface on the AD7817 is a five-wire interface with read and write capabilities, with data being read from the output register via the $D{\rm OUT}$ line and data being written to the control register via the $D{\rm IN}$ line.
 The part operates in a slave mode and requires an externally applied serial clock to the SCLK input to access data from the data register or write the control byte.
 The RD/ $\overline{\rm WR}$ line is used to determine whether data is being written to or read from the AD7817.
-When data is being written to the AD7817, the RD/ $\overline{\rm WR}$ line is set logic low; when data is being read from the part, the line is set logic high-see Figure 18.
+When data is being written to or read from the AD7817 is set logic low; when data is being read from the part, the line is set logic high-see Figure 18.
 The serial interface on the AD7817 is designed to allow the part to be interfaced to systems that provide a serial clock that is synchronized to the serial data, such as the 80C51, 87C51, 68HC11, 68HC05 and PIC16Cxx microcontrollers.

-REV. 0 -11-
+REV. A -11-